Read Your Helm – The feel in your tiller or wheel indicates what is right or wrong with your sails and the balance of the boat.

 By eliminating excessive helm you decrease rudder drag and thus increase boat speed.

-The jib pulls the bow down away from the wind and the mainsail when pulled in moves the bow up towards the wind.
+The jib pulls the bow down and the mainsail when pulled in moves the bow up towards the wind.

-On a boat that is mainsail driven like a 505 or Etchells, you should focus more on the mainsail as it contributes the most to the helm and constant adjustment will affect the helm you experience.
+On a boat that is mainsail driven like a 505 or Etchells, you should focus more on the mainsail.
+It contributes the most to the helm and constant adjustment will affect the helm you experience.

-The mainsail should not be cleated or at least the cleat should be placed in such a way that it is hard to engage and easy to uncleat.
+The mainsail should not be cleated with the cleat placed so it’s hard to engage and easy to uncleat.

 Have a mark on the mainsheet as a reference so you can repeat a setting when you tack or adjust for an increase or decrease in wind velocity.